 - Determine where to review and improve policies, regulations, mentoring, as well as training and education for succession planning

-Talent Management Software and HRIS can provide employers with the necessary data to track the right metrics, employee relations data may not be not fully captured, and insights are lost that may remain buried in files, on lost sticky notes, or in non-integrated software and systems.
+Talent Management Software and HRIS can provide employers with the necessary data to track the right metrics, but employee relations data may not be not fully captured, and then, insights are lost that remain buried in files, on lost sticky notes, or in non-integrated software and systems.

-A complete audit trail and concise reporting provided by an HR Case Management solution allows employers to see fully what their workforce is experiencing, where there are issues, and also provides details to create a path to prevent future issues and quickly address employee concerns.
+A complete audit trail with concise reporting provided by an HR Case Management solution allows employers to see fully what their workforce is experiencing, where there are issues, and also provides the necessary details to implement change, create a path to prevent future issues, and quickly address and resolve employee concerns.